 - Dragons: Defenders of Berk (2013–14) – Not on Netflix, is available to purchase on DVD.

 - Dragons: Dawn of the Dragon Racers (2014) – Currently on Netflix.

 - Dragons: Race to the Edge, Season 1-4 – Exclusively available on Netflix.

 - How to Train Your Dragon 2 (2014) – Not currently on Netflix, is available to purchase on DVD.

 - How to Train Your Dragon 3 (2018) – Coming to theatres in 2018!

-Disclosure: I am a member of the Netflix #StreamTeam, and as such I am compensated to provide thoughts and suggestions about what’s currently showing on Netflix.
+Disclosure: I am a member of the Netflix #StreamTeam, and as such, I am compensated to provide thoughts and suggestions about what’s currently showing on Netflix.
 As always my words and opinions are my own.

-If you or your kids are into Dreamworks Dragons you may also be interested in this post about creating your own book of dragons, which includes a great list of online resources for making your own dragon rider’s notebook.
+If you or your kids are into Dreamworks Dragons you may also be interested in this post about creating your own book of dragons, which includes a great list of free online resources for making your own dragon rider’s notebook.